Join the Global Breast Cancer Movement

 Antioxidant

-A substance that protects the body from damage by oxidizing agents.
+A substance that protects the body against damage from oxidizing agents.
 Oxidizing agents are always present in the body and are often beneficial.
-However, when large amounts of oxidants are present in cells they can cause damage, especially to DNA, which can lead to cancerous growth.
-Antioxidants include beta-carotene and vitamins A, C and E.
+However, when large amounts of oxidants are present in cells, they can cause damage, especially to DNA.
+This can lead to abnormal cell growth.
+Antioxidants include beta-carotene, vitamin A, vitamin C and vitamin E.

 Apoptosis

-A normal cellular process in which a genetically programmed series of events leads to the death of a cell.
+A normal cell process that leads to the death of a cell.
 Cancer cells may block apoptosis.

 Areola

-The darkly shaded circle of skin surrounding the nipple.
+The darkly shaded circle of skin around the nipple.

 Aspirate